-7. A noise study must be submitted with the initial Site Plan to M-NCPPC Staff from an engineer that specializes in acoustical treatment, showing existing noise impacts on the Property and the 20-year projected noise impacts based on the proposed development.
-The Applicant will mitigate outdoor areas to ensure that outdoor amenity and recreation areas are constructed to attenuate projected noise levels below 65 dbA Ldn, where reasonable and as determined by M-NCPPC.
+8. A noise study must be submitted with the initial Site Plan to M-NCPPC Staff from an engineer that specializes in acoustical treatment, showing existing noise impacts on the Property and the 20-year projected noise impacts based on the proposed development.
+The Applicant must attenuate any noise impacted units to comply with requirements to keep interior noise levels at or below 45 dBA Ldn, and the Applicant must attenuate any impacted outdoor areas at or below 65 dBA Ldn where reasonable and as determined by M-NCPPC, with details to be determined at subsequent Site Plan(s).